19hours/sg-statutes/Acts/Competition Act.md

 (c) require any person to state, to the best of his knowledge and belief, where any such document is to be found;

-(d) take copies of, or extracts from, any document which is produced; and
+(d) take copies of, or extracts from, any document which is produced;

 (e) require any information which is stored in any electronic form and is accessible from the premises and which the investigating officer or inspector considers relates to any matter relevant to the investigation, to be produced in a form —

 (i) in which it can be taken away; and

-(ii) in which it is visible and legible.
+(ii) in which it is visible and legible; and

+(f) take any step which appears to be necessary for the purpose of preserving or preventing interference with any document which he considers relates to any matter relevant to the investigation.

+[40/2005 wef 01/01/2006]

 ### Power to enter premises under warrant